-Story of the Women's Camp and Origin of Damper featured in the first major international exhibition of Western Desert art, in Canada in 1974.
+Story of the Women's Camp and the Origin of Damper featured in the first major international exhibition of Western Desert art, in Canada in 1974.

 The Rothmans Art of Aboriginal Australia exhibition, conceived by the Aboriginal Arts Board, led the way in promoting Aboriginal painting overseas and its eventual recognition as fine art.